Civil Peace Service: Afghan youth for peace

-Afghan youth contribute to finding peaceful solutions to problems encountered in the life and conflicts of their communities.
+Afghan youth contributes to finding peaceful solutions to community conflicts.
 They help restore the social fabric and have a voice in society.
+They are role models for positive changes in their communities.

 Awareness is being raised among local politicians, civil servants, police officers, community elders, mullahs and journalists about the rights and concerns of young people.
 CPS also promotes the nationwide networking of young people through social media.
-To implement these activities, CPS runs a program office in Mazar-e-Sharif.
-Teams of national CPS experts are based in these offices to advise and support Afghan organizations and youth groups.
+To implement these activities, CPS runs two offices.
+In order to cover activities in the capital, Badakhshan and Takhar one office is located in Kabul.
+The second office lays in Mazar-e-Sharif.
+Teams of national CPS experts are based in these offices to advise and support Afghan organisations and youth groups.

-Between 2004 and 2015, GIZ’s CPS programme for promoting peace and working towards peaceful conflict resolution in Afghanistan has achieved the following results:
+Between 2004 and 2019, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH’s CPS programme for promoting peace and working towards peaceful conflict resolution in Afghanistan has achieved the following results:

 - Theatre performances were used to refute enemy stereotypes between neighbouring ethnic and religious groups.